JustFanta01/gitualizer/README.md

 Create a widget under `ui/`, feed it from `RepositoryState`, and update it from `MainWindow.refresh()`.
 Use signals to report user actions back to the window.

+For drag-and-drop between panels, add a shared type in `ui/drag_mime.py`, encode only model identifiers or model data, and let the receiving widget emit a signal.
+Keep planning and execution in `MainWindow` and `operations/`.

 ## Testing